The wine region in the far northwest Hungary

 is named after the city of the same name (German: Ödenburg).
 It is one of the oldest in Hungary, because already the Celts

-operated here viticulture.
+practiced viticulture here.
 The climate with a rather cool and rainy summer and a sunny autumn is positively influenced by the nearby Lake Neusiedl.
-The vineyards on clay, loess, limestone and slate cover about 1,900 hectares of vineyards.
+The vineyards on clay, loess, limestone and slate cover around 1,900 hectares of vineyards.
 The climate favors the production of red wines with the most important Kékfrankos ( Blaufränkisch

-), as well as Cabernet Franc, Cabernet Sauvignon, Merlot, Kékburgundi (Pinot Noir) and Zweigelt.
+), Cabernet Franc, Cabernet Sauvignon, Merlot, Kékburgundi (Pinot Noir) and Zweigelt.
 The white wines are made from Chardonnay, Leányka, Sauvignon Blanc and Zöld Veltelini (Grüner Veltliner).
-There are some joint ventures with Austrian winemakers, for example Pfneisl
+There are some joint ventures with Austrian winegrowers, for example Pfneisl

 and Weninger Franz